 Ireland has some of the most dramatic coastal scenery in the world and by following the Wild Atlantic Way – the romantic yet fitting name given to the 2,500km driving route up the west coast of Ireland you’ll get to experience all of it.

 The route is divided into five sections, each offering a host of natural wonders, cultural experiences and unique dining experiences.
 Take time to explore the hidden gems of West Cork’s quirky coast.
 Climb a sea stack or cycle through Mamore Gap in Donegal.
 Explore the archaeological treasures of the Dingle Peninsula.

 Just make sure you take the time to get out your car at a random point along the route and stare out at the horizon while you are whipped by wild Atlantic winds.
 It’s one of life’s most invigorating pleasures.

 Literary pub crawls are popular in Dublin too, involving as they do both of Ireland’s greatest exports.
 Fans of James Joyce will want to drop by the James Joyce Cultural Centre on N Great George’s Street.
-On Bloomsday (16 June) they organize guided walks and plays to celebrate the journey of the hero of Ulysses.
+On Bloomsday (16 June), they organise guided walks and plays to celebrate the journey of the hero of Ulysses.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!